davidcasterton/PyMarchMadness/PyMarchMadness/InputData/README.md

 - [~~**KenPom**~~] (http://kenpom.com/) available for $19.95 at preceeding link

 ####Data Wrangling:
 - **WrangleKenPom.py :** Generates InputData/KenPomWithIds/ directory, which adds TeamId column to all files from InputData/KenPom/.
-(KenPom data is not longer included in repo, see 'Input Data Sources' below for more information.)
+(KenPom data is not longer included in repo, see 'Input Data Sources' for more information.)